8bitbuddhist/PixelMaestro-Studio/docsrc/Animation-Tab.rst

 Selecting and Editing a Palette
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The drop-down in the top left corner lists all available palettes.
+The drop-down in the top left corner lists all available palettes along with a preview of the first five colors.
 Selecting a palette displays each of its colors.
 You can change any color by clicking on it and selecting a new color from the popup dialog.
 Clicking the *Edit* button lets you change the palette's name, size, or color scheme.

 You can also delete a palette by selecting it and clicking *Delete*.
-This won't affect any Maestro components that are currently using the palette unless you re-select the Palette from the drop-down.
+This won't affect any Maestro components that are currently using the palette.

 Resetting Palettes
 ^^^^^^^^^^^^^^^^^^